8 Signs of Fleas in Bed and How to Get Rid of Them | A Complete Guide

 Allergic and young animals such as kittens and puppies may suffer from dermatitis and anemia and may die if not treated immediately.

 Fleas rarely bite people, but when they do, these ectoparasites attack most often on the legs and ankles.
-Flea bites on humans seldom cause swelling of skin unless the bite is scratched and the skin is sensitive.
+Flea bites on humans seldom cause swelling of the skin unless the bite is scratched and the skin is sensitive.

 Instead, they leave a single small red spot with a light color at the center caused by the flea’s mouthparts.